Aghilan/admin-template/CONTRIBUTING.md

    git pull upstream master
    ```

-3. Create a new topic branch (off the main project development branch) to
+3. Create a new.js topic branch (off the main project development branch) to
    contain your feature, change, or fix:

    ```bash